Hypoglycemia Signs And Symptoms In Newborn

 Physiological Foundations

 Understanding the physiology of glucose metabolism in newborns is crucial for grasping the causes and consequences of hypoglycemia.
 During pregnancy, the fetus receives a continuous supply of glucose from the mother.
 This glucose is stored in the baby's liver as glycogen.
 After birth, the newborn must rely on these glycogen stores until they begin feeding regularly.
 The liver breaks down glycogen into glucose, releasing it into the bloodstream to maintain stable blood sugar levels.
 The pancreas also plays a critical role, producing insulin, which helps glucose enter cells for energy.
 If the newborn's glycogen stores are depleted, or if insulin production is excessive, hypoglycemia can develop.
 Other hormones, such as cortisol and glucagon, also contribute to glucose regulation.
-Any disruption in this intricate hormonal balance can predispose the newborn to hypoglycemia.
+Any disruption in this complex hormonal balance can predispose the newborn to hypoglycemia.

 Historical Context